Golden Grail Beverages (OTC: G - GuruFocus.com

 PR Newswire

-FORT LAUDERDALE, Fla., March 24, 2023 /PRNewswire/ -- Golden Grail Technology doing business as Golden Grail Beverages, (OTC: GOGY), is pleased to announce that we have entered into an agreement with the Golden Beverage Company to distribute Cause Water.
+FORT LAUDERDALE, Fla., March 27, 2023 /PRNewswire/ -- Golden Grail Technology doing business as Golden Grail Beverages, (OTC: GOGY), wants our shareholders to know that the company emphatically disputes the Caveat Emptor designation that was placed on GOGY's profile by OTC Markets after the market closed on Friday March 24th, 2023, and that management will pursue every available option to correct this issue.

-Golden Beverage Company LLC is one of Utah's premier distributors of beer, soda, and non-alcoholic beverages.
-Headquartered in Ogden, UT, Golden Beverage Company serves Box Elder, Cache, Morgan, Rich and Weber counties.
+Golden Grail put out a press release on the morning of Friday the 24th regarding the promotional emails that had been sent without the company or management's consent or knowledge.
+In fact, we were not aware of these emails until management reached out to OTC Markets to inquire about the reason it had been given the "Stock Promotion" designation.
+Once the company was notified of the promotional activity, we engaged legal counsel and sent cease and desist letters to the senders of the promotional activity.
+We have been unable to see any mention of Golden Grail on the websites related to the email handle of the senders, or find any real person or company associated to these email handles.
+The email sent on March 14th actually recommended that GOGY shareholders sell their stock, which makes it ludicrous to believe that the company would send that email as it defeats the purpose of a promotional email aimed at increasing the price of GOGY stock.
+Our investigation concludes that these emails have been sent by short sellers not only to negatively impact the trading of GOGY's stock, but also as a last resort tactic to make it look like Golden Grail is engaging in promotional activity affecting our OTC Markets status.

-Cause Water is a pristine mountain spring water in an easy to recycle aluminum bottle.
-Cause Water has three key initiatives; be a vessel for change, do your part and encouraging consumers to join the cause, by drinking Cause Water.
-A fully recyclable aluminum bottle and cap supports its core mission of plastic reduction and ocean preservation.
+The company is not aware of any other promotional activity, and OTC Markets has not brought any other promotional or questionably activity to our attention.
+Golden Grail's legal counsel is already in contact with the OTC Markets Surveillance Department, and we want our shareholders and the public to know that we will take every action needed to combat bad actors and short selling and have OTC Markets immediately remove the Caveat Emptor designation.

 Golden Grail Beverages (OTC: GOGY) www.GoldenGrailBeverages.com is a fast-growing company with a strategic mission to innovate, build and streamline the growth of its beverage portfolio through fiscally responsible investing.
 The company targets brands with a proven sales history, loyal consumer following, retail presence and strong value proposition who need assistance to get to the next few levels.
 Golden Grail has been actively acquiring brands within emerging and growing beverage categories.
 Our robust product offerings include Sway Energy Drink, Spider Energy Drink, Trevi Fruit Essence Water, Tickle Water, Sketch Can for Tweens, Cause Water & KOZ Water helping reduce global plastic pollution and Scorpion Energy Hemp/CBD.